Why is water management work becoming more and more expensive?

 • From 2018 onwards, investments rose to over €50 million per year.
 This will increase to €64 million in 2025.

 • Noorderzijlvest pays for investments largely with borrowed money.
 This means that Noorderzijlvest incurs debts.
 By investing more, these debts rise to over €300 million.
-Noorderzijlvest is one of the larger investors in the water board sector.
+Noorderzijlvest is one of the larger investors in the water authority sector.

 Why are the core tasks of water authorities changing?